exakat/php-dictionary/dictionary.rst

 PharException
 -------------

-The PharException class provides a phar-specific exception class for try/catch blocks.
+The PharException class is a phar-specific exception.
+It is raised my many Phar-related methods, and are generally differentiated based on their message, rather than having different types of exception.
+For example, ``'Cannot call constructor twice'`` or ``'Phar creation or opening failed'``.

 .. code-block:: php